 When is the add deadline?

 The Faculty of Mathematics permits students to add a course up to the end of the first two weeks of a term.
 The course add deadline for each term is available under important dates.
-To add a course after the deadline, you will need to submit a petition form to the Mathematics Standings and Promotions Committee (S&P) with written consent of the instructor.
+To add a course after the deadline, you will need to submit a Petition for Exception to Academic Regulations to the Mathematics Standings and Promotions Committee (S&P) with written consent of the instructor.

 Changing ('swapping') sections of a course is considered an add.
 Therefore, the add deadline applies.

 Online Learning courses can be taken while a student is on-campus and on a work term.
 Co-op students on a work term are limited to one course (0.5 units), unless they have written support from their employer to take two courses (one unit).

 Wilfrid Laurier University (Laurier) provides spaces in a number of courses for University of Waterloo students who complete a form to properly enrol.
 These courses appear on Waterloo's Schedule of Classes.
-It is also possible to enrol in other Laurier courses by cross-registration.
+It is also possible to enrol in other Laurier courses by Undergraduate Studies Cross-Registration Form.
 Laurier's School of Business and Economics (SBE) provides a limited number of spaces in selected sections of various Business (BUS) courses for Waterloo students each term.

 For more information about adding courses, please see Faculty policies in the Undergraduate Studies Academic Calendar.